 Attendance at mandatory orientation and training activities is required for continuation of an assistantship and must be completed within the first three working days of the assigned contract period.
-The time an assistant spends in orientation and training will be counted toward the assistant's required hours for the first week of work.
+The two hours allotted for orientation and training will be counted toward the assistant's required hours for the first week of work.